This article has links to products and services we love, which we may make commission from.

 Not a new feature but still useful, you will find the ‘Backlink Checker’ in the ‘Competitive Analysis’ drop-down.

-Here you can see who is linking back to your specific post or full website.
+Here, you can see who links to your post or full website.
 It also indicates if the link is ‘do or no follow’.

-Do follow links are ones that pass link juice on to your site, while no follow links do not.
+Do-follow links pass link juice to your site, while no-follow links do not.

-If you left a comment on a post or paid for the ad space then it is likely that it will be no follow.
-Naturally, you can use the tool to look at your competition’s backlinks, as well.
+If you left a comment on a post or paid for the ad space, it is likely that there will be no follow-up.

 Rank Tracking

-Once you start optimising your posts you need to asses if the strategy is working.
+Once you start optimising your posts, you need to assess if the strategy is working.

 You can do this by tracking your keyword’s ranking position.

-Head to the top of the dashboard, choose ‘Rank Tracking’, type in your website URL and add keywords.
+Go to the top of the dashboard, choose ‘Rank Tracking,’ type in your website URL, and add keywords.

 You need to refresh them using the arrow every time you want to track them.